blindingskies/BSFetchedResultsController/README.md

 **WARNING: This project is legacy and not actively supported or maintained.
 Please do not use this in a production environment.
-It is left here for prosperity and learning purposes.**
+It is left here for posterity and learning purposes.**

 **ADVICE: If you need a more powerful Fetched Results Controller, consider using [YapDatabase](http://github.com/yapstudios/yapdatabase) coupled with [TaylorSource](http://github.com/danthorpe/taylorsource).**